tsunami416604/azure-docs.hu-hu/articles/logic-apps/logic-apps-overview.md

 ---
-title: A vállalati integrációval kapcsolatos feladatok automatizálása – Azure Logic Apps
+title: Automate tasks for enterprise integration - Azure Logic Apps
-description: Ismerje meg, hogyan automatizálhat olyan munkafolyamatokat, amelyek az alkalmazásokat, az információkat, a szolgáltatásokat és a rendszereket integrálják minimális kóddal a vállalati integrációhoz Azure Logic Apps használatával.
+description: Learn about automating workflows that integrate apps, data, services, and systems with minimal code for enterprise integration by using Azure Logic Apps.
 services: logic-apps
 ms.service: logic-apps
 ms.suite: integration